BradHutchings/Mmojo-Server-v2/instructions/dogpile/511-APE-Compatible.md

 ## 511. APE (Compatible)
-### About Dogpile
+### About Doghouse
-**Dogpile** is an example of a branded developer experience.
-[Read more about Dogpile](400-Build-Dogpile.md).
+**Doghouse** is an example of a branded developer experience.
+[Read more about Doghouse](400-Build-Doghouse.md).

 ---
 ### About this Step
-In this step, we will build Dogpile for x86_64 and aarch64 (arm64).
-We will then package them in an Actual Portable Executable (APE) file (`dogpile-ape`) which can run cross platform and cross artchitecture.
+In this step, we will build Doghouse for x86_64 and aarch64 (arm64).
+We will then package them in an Actual Portable Executable (APE) file (`doghouse-ape`) which can run cross platform and cross artchitecture.

 The APE will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
 As a zip file, the APE can also hold configuration files and .gguf models.
 The APE will not perform as well as platform-specifc builds.
 It does not have the most optimized GGML CPU code and does not use GGML GPU options.
 Tradeoffs.